gary-rowe/trezor-java/README.md

 Typically an example will have a `main()` method and will stay running long enough for the device to exercised.
 In some cases there is a requirement for use interactivity and this is done from the command line.

+The examples are arranged in terms of the Trezor device type and the module.
+The names should be descriptive enough to identify their use case.

 ### Troubleshooting

 The following are known issues and their solutions or workarounds.